6 Cold Email Outreach Techniques to Boost Results (Free Templates)

 Hello [Name of the recipient]

-I am [Your name] and represent [Your company name].
+I am [Your name] from [Your company name].
 Could you tell me who makes decisions in the [Sales/Product buying] department and how I can contact them?

 I appreciate any help you can provide.